Omari04Brockington/Omari04Brockington/README.md

 ## About Me

-I'm a passionate software developer with a love for creating innovative solutions to complex problems.
-I enjoy working with a variety of programming languages and technologies, and I'm always eager to learn and explore new areas in the field of software development.
+I'm a passionate Data Scientist who loves analyzing complex datasets to uncover valuable insights.
+I enjoy working with various programming languages and technologies, and I'm always eager to learn and explore new areas in Data Science.

-- 🌱 I’m currently learning **Rust** and **Kubernetes**
+- 🌱 I’m currently learning **Python** and **R**
-- 💬 Ask me about **Python**, **JavaScript**, and **DevOps**
+- 💬 Ask me about **Python**, **SQL**, and **R**
-- 📫 How to reach me: [omari.brockington@example.com](mailto:omari.brockington@example.com)
+- 📫 How to reach me: [omari.brockington@pace.edu](mailto:omari.brockington@pace.edu)
-- ⚡ Fun fact: I love hiking and photography!
+- ⚡ Fun fact: I love exercising and drawing!

 ## Technologies & Tools